 Need Costa Rica moving tips, beach guides, or activity ideas?
-We have loads of helpful information available in our free Costa Rica travel guide!
+We have loads of helpful information available in our free Costa Rica travel guides!

 Important Things To Know

 Can Americans Buy Property In Costa Rica?

 The great part about Costa Rica is that foreigners and locals have the same ownership rights when buying property in Costa Rica.
 As far as Costa Rican law is concerned, someone from a foreign country can purchase property on a tourist visa without the need for residency or citizenship.